Contest an ASQA decision

-ASQA makes decisions about registering providers on CRICOS under the Education Services for Overseas Students Act 2000 (ESOS Act).
+Decisions about CRICOS registrations are made under the Education Services for Overseas Students Act 2000 (ESOS Act).

-You may have the right to obtain access to documents about decisions under the Freedom of Information Act 1982.
+You may have the right to obtain access to documents relating to RTO, CRICOS and course accreditation decisions.